dawnniie/rethinkdb-ts-extra/README.md

 #### attachConfigurations

 Attaches provided table configurations (and other utilies) to the `r` object with detailed extra data and index typings.
-Also provides an `upgrade` function for in-place database structure updates (sort of like automated migrations).
+Also provides a `sync` function for in-place database structure syncing (sort of like automated migrations, but only for the databases/tables/indexes, not the actual data).

 ```ts
 syntax: (configs: Record<string, ExtraTableConfig>)